-iProsperity Group (iPG) has acquired a portfolio of 23 hotels from AccorInvest for a price speculated to be less than $250 million.
+iProsperity Group (iPG) and Singapore-based fund manager ZACD Group have acquired a portfolio of 23 hotels from AccorInvest for $212.6 million.

 The investments – 17 real estate assets and six lease interests – provide 3046 rooms across Sydney, Melbourne, Canberra, Brisbane, Perth and major regional cities (a full list of the portfolio is at the end of this article).